proventra/proventra-core/README.md

 ## Benchmarking

 You can use the benchmark to figure out which configuration works best for you.
-See the [benchmark documentation](benchmark/README.md).
+See [benchmark documentation](benchmark/README.md).
+We recommend using our [proventra/mdeberta-v3-base-prompt-injection](https://huggingface.co/proventra/mdeberta-v3-base-prompt-injection) model, which was specificaly trained with autonomous agents in mind.

 ## Deployment Examples